Pilgrimage (2017 film): Plot

-In 55 A.D.
-Cappadocia, Saint Matthias is dragged in chains by a group of men to be stoned to death.
+In AD 55 Cappadocia, Saint Matthias is dragged in chains by a group of men to be stoned to death.
 Before the final stone is thrown, lightning begins to crackle overhead.

-In 1209 A.D.
-Medieval Ireland, French Cistercian monk Frère Geraldus arrives at a remote monastery with a charter from Pope Innocent III, commanding the monks to undertake a pilgrimage to transport their holiest relic to Rome.
+In 1209 Medieval Ireland, French Cistercian monk Frère Geraldus arrives at a remote monastery with a charter from Pope Innocent III, commanding the monks to undertake a pilgrimage to transport their holiest relic to Rome, in the hope that it will aid in the upcoming Fifth Crusade.
 The monks reluctantly agree as legend tells that the relic's holy power will destroy any not pure-hearted enough to possess it.
-A handful of monks set out, including multilingual Brother Ciarán and novice Brother Diarmuid, accompanied by a mute laborer.
+A handful of monks set out, including multilingual Brother Ciarán and novice Brother Diarmuid, accompanied by a mute labourer.
 As the group is caught in a rainstorm, the golden reliquary is struck by lightning but shows no damage, further reinforcing the notion of its mystical power.

-Ireland, at the time reeling under successive Norman invasions, is a dangerous place; in fear of Gaelic Irish warriors, Geraldus leads several monks to a Norman encampment led by Baron de Merville, who believes that assisting the pilgrims will enable his forgiveness for atrocities committed as a crusader in service of the Church.
-The monks are disgusted by the violent nature of the soldiers, especially the Baron's son Raymond de Merville, despite Geraldus' claim of their protection being a necessary evil.
-It is revealed that the reliquary contains not the remains of the apostle Matthias, but rather the stone used to martyr him and that the Pope believes its tremendous power will benefit an upcoming crusade.

 A larger caravan of armed men, led by Raymond, sets out escorting the monks to the boat that awaits them in Waterford.
-Raymond, speaking French, tells the mute laborer that some of his men recognize him as a former crusader but not from where; only Brother Ciarán speaks French, and the rest of the monks are left in the dark.
+Raymond, speaking French, tells the mute labourer that some of his men recognise him as a former crusader but not from where; only Brother Ciarán speaks French, and the rest of the monks are left in the dark.
 En route, the caravan finds that a necessary bridge has been burned and its guards slaughtered, and Raymond takes most of the soldiers with him to give chase, leaving the monks with a token guard.